shashankbaswa007/SmartStyle/README.md

 # StyleAI Advisor

+## Abstract

-This is a Next.js application built in Firebase Studio that acts as a personal style assistant.
-It analyzes your outfit through an uploaded image and provides personalized style feedback and recommendations based on the occasion, your gender, and real-time weather data.
+StyleAI Advisor is a modern, AI-powered web application designed to serve as a personal fashion consultant.
+By leveraging the multimodal capabilities of Google's Gemini 2.0 Flash model, the application analyzes a user's outfit from an uploaded image and provides personalized style feedback and concrete recommendations.
+The system enriches its advice by integrating contextual information such as the specified occasion, gender, and real-time weather data fetched from the OpenWeather API.

+The frontend is built with Next.js, React, and TypeScript, featuring a vibrant, interactive user interface styled with Tailwind CSS and ShadCN UI components.
+The backend utilizes Next.js Server Actions and Google's Genkit framework to orchestrate the AI-driven logic, which employs a two-step prompting process: first, to extract skin tone and clothing colors from the image, and second, to synthesize this data with user-provided context to generate tailored and actionable fashion advice.
+This innovative approach delivers a dynamic and highly personalized user experience, making expert style guidance accessible to everyone.

 ## Tech Stack